mikbe/hworld/README.md

 #HWorld

-Just and example of routing for a StackOverflow question:
+Just an example of routing for a StackOverflow question:
 https://stackoverflow.com/questions/26899360/rails-is-not-routing-to-my-webpage